mrhoomanwastaken/gvis/README.md

-A music visulizer based on cavacore and built with Gtk+3
+A music visulizer based on cavacore and built with Gtk+3 in limbo till I get a school break.
 ## this app only works with pipewire right now becuase that is what I use and I have no way of testing anything else.